Depth of Neurology Exposure

 The Ken & Ruth Davee Department of Neurology is made up of 11 divisions providing specialized training in a broad range of neurosciences.
 Each division has a clinical and research core in its structure.
 Visit our divisional pages to learn more about our faculty members' extraordinary range of expertise.

-General Neurology ServiceThis is a busy service that cares for patients with a wide variety of neurological diseases (neuro-oncology, epilepsy, neuro-ID, etc).
-The service consists of 1 senior resident, 2 junior residents, rotators (including psychiatry, PM&R, and pediatric neurology), a nurse practitioner, and medical students.
-We see the “bread-and-butter” as well as the “zebras”.
+General Neurology ServiceThis is a busy service that cares for patients with a wide variety of neurological diseases (neuro-oncology, epilepsy, neuro-ID, etc.).
+The service consists of one senior resident, two junior residents, rotators (including psychiatry, PM&R, and pediatric neurology), a nurse practitioner and medical students.
+We see the “bread-and-butter” patients as well as the “zebras.”

-Residents will see a tremendous range of imaging pathology that comprises the routine work-load in neuroradiology.
+Residents will see a tremendous range of imaging pathology that comprises the routine workload in neuroradiology.
 They will develop a basic understanding of the different imaging modalities that we use (CT, MRI, myelography and angiography) and learn which modality is best suited to answer the pertinent clinical questions.
-Anatomy and disease processes as they appear on imaging will be discussed.
-In exchange, residents provide important clinical insight to what radiologists are viewing on the screen.
-A monthly combined neurology – neuroradiology didactic conference is also a popular part of the didactic curriculum.
+We will discuss anatomy and disease processes as they appear on imaging.
+In exchange, residents provide important clinical insights to what radiologists are viewing on the screens.
+A monthly combined neurology/neuroradiology didactic conference is also a popular part of the didactic curriculum.